 The availability of VMMC has increased since 2012, with 80,419 circumcisions performed in 2014.
 However this is far short of Malawi’s target of 250,000.46

 Overall, the proportion of circumcised men in Malawi has only increased marginally, from 21.5% in 2010 to 27.5% in 2014.47

 A number of barriers limit the uptake of VMMC.
 Misconceptions about the efficacy and unintended consequences of this intervention are high.
 Malawi’s National AIDS Commission (NAC) reports how some men perceive VMMC as a guaranteed protection against HIV, which may promote high-risk sexual behaviour, while others have expressed concerns about its adverse effects on sexual pleasure and performance.
 Infections and gangrene have also been reported in some districts following VMMC, which are highly likely to have negatively affected demand.48

 Condom provision and programming

 The provision of free condoms has been a major element of Malawi’s National HIV Prevention Strategy.

 Antiretroviral treatment (ART) in Malawi

-Recent studies have found that antiretroviral therapy follow-up procedures are inconsistent, with patients exhibiting late and missing treatment sessions.57Issues surrounding follow-up procedures can have implications for adherence to antiretroviral therapy, emphasising the importance of monitoring and follow-up.58
+Recent studies have found that ART follow-up procedures are inconsistent, with patients exhibiting late and missing treatment sessions.57Issues surrounding follow-up procedures can have implications for adherence to ART, emphasising the importance of monitoring and follow-up.58

 Barriers to HIV prevention programmes